HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_delivery/webdav/index.md

 -   **Drafts**

     Starting CF220, drafts are not exposed with WebDAV for WCM.
 This is to avoid issues with drafts having the same name as the live or expired items.
-    You can re-enable the draft support by changing the following configuration parameter to "false" in the **WCM WCMConfigService** service by using the WebSphere® Integrated Solutions Console.
+    To re-enable the support for Drafts, go to the WebSphere® Integrated Solutions Console.
+In the **WCM WCMConfigService** service, change the following configuration parameter to `false`.
 If the setting does not exist, it can be added.

     ```
     wcm.webdav.filterdrafts=false